What Are Horseflies?

 Repellents are available, but nature is not equal and there is always going to be exceptions to the rule.

-What this means is that horseflies are not always attracted to a specific ingredient.
 All products of this nature can be effective, but no single formula is effective on all horse fly species.